 Color is really important in food photography, and sometimes you’ll want to help a dish along by adding a splash of color.
 Brightly colored fruits and vegetables are excellent for this.
 If your pasta dish is looking monotone, add a little parsley for color contrast.
 When photographing for someone else, always discuss adding other ingredients to a dish prior to photographing.
 When you cannot add colorful ingredients to the dish, use it around the main dish in the background of your photo.
 The raw ingredients in a dish can make a pretty compliment to your main dish as well.
 Think whole mushrooms, a few plump tomatoes, a dash of flour, or some orange peels.
 There are countless items you can use to compliment the food you are photographing!

 Food is sold in the biggest cities and the tiniest remote villages.
-The industry is so widespread that it’s size is impossible to quantify.
+The industry is so widespread that its size is impossible to quantify.
 The best estimates roughly put this industry worth billions worldwide.
 With that size in mind, you can imagine how many opportunities there could be for food photographers!
-If you’re thinking there’s no room for you in this industry, you couldn’t be further from the truth!
+If you think there’s no room for you in this industry, you couldn’t be further from the truth!

-You could talk to local bloggers who’s new recipes are lacking nice photos, or local restaurants with no images on their menus.
+You could talk to local bloggers who are new recipes are lacking nice photos or local restaurants with no images on their menus.
 You could talk to food producer to discuss doing photography of recipes that include their product.
 Don’t let the size of the food industry lull you into complacency.
-Getting those food photography jobs is still going to take hard work.
+Getting those food photography jobs are still going to take hard work.
 The best advice we can give you is to get out the door and start talking to people!
 It’s through relationship building that you convince someone to give your food photography services a shot!